 - How can you participate in a Citizen Science program while in Antarctica with us?

 For the upcoming season, all departures will have onboard educational sessions and most will have hands-on experience in the field.
 So, if you enjoyed hearing from Bob Gilmore on the webinar, you can expect him or our other Antarctica experts to offer their knowledge throughout your expedition.

 - Can you tell me about your Covid-19 protocols?

 Our commitment to providing safe expeditions remains stronger than ever.
-We have developed a Health and Safety Plan that you can review here.
+We have a list of Travel Requirements that you can review here.
 This plan and our response to the pandemic will continue to evolve, incorporating all the latest knowledge, guidelines, and protocols as we all move forward together.